M.A. Dramaturgy

 Friedrich Hölderlin Guest Professor for General and Comparative Dramaturgy

 With the support of the DAAD and the International Office of the Goethe University, the Chair of Theatre Studies regularly staffs a Friedrich Hölderlin Guest Professorship for General and Comparative Dramaturgy with international guests whose work combines theory and artistic practice in an exemplary manner.
-In past semesters, theatre scholar Prof. Dr. Freddie Rokem (Tel Aviv), academic Prof. Dr. Esa Kirkoppelto (Helsinki), theatre scholar Dr. Markus Wessendorf (Mānoa), theatre maker Lina Majdalanie (née Saneh), academic Dr. Annalisa Piccirillo (Naples), the director and theatre scholar Prof. Dr. Tore Vagn Lid (Oslo), the theatre scholar Prof. Dr. Khalid Amine (Marokko), the theatre scholar Prof. Dr. Kélina Gotman (London) as well as the theatre scholar Prof. Dr. Enrico Pitozzi (Bologna) were guests in Frankfurt.
+In past semesters, theatre scholar Prof. Dr. Freddie Rokem (Tel Aviv), academic Prof. Dr. Esa Kirkoppelto (Helsinki), theatre scholar Dr. Markus Wessendorf (Mānoa), theatre maker Lina Majdalanie (née Saneh), academic Dr. Annalisa Piccirillo (Naples), the director and theatre scholar Prof. Dr. Tore Vagn Lid (Oslo), the theatre scholar Prof. Dr. Khalid Amine (Marokko), the theatre scholar Prof. Dr. Kélina Gotman (London) the theatre scholar Prof. Dr. Enrico Pitozzi (Bologna), the director Gerardo Naumann, the researcher and artist Prof. Dr. Diego Rotman (Jerusalem), the theatre maker PD Dr. habil.
+Krassimira Kruschkova and the theatre scholar Dr. Karoline Gritzner were guests in Frankfurt.

 Lecturers and Partner-Institutions